The best public libraries in the city for the bookishly curious, and kids.

 Membership fee RM10 annually.

 There’s something about browsing the towering shelves at this library that we love – the serendipity of chancing upon an interesting book we thought we wouldn’t like and picking up morsels of obscure knowledge along the way.
 The voracious reader will relish this treasure trove replete with encyclopaedias, dictionaries, fiction and even self-help books.
 There are long tables and cosy sofas to prolong your stay but we prefer the cosy nooks where you can hole up with a good read.
+Additionally, you will find fun things to do such as interactive tables, a games lounge, and even a movie room.

 Membership RM16 first year, RM10 every subsequent year.